Gluten-Free Dairy-Free Veggie Quiche with Quinoa Crust

 Pair this Dairy-free quiche with a lovely salad like this Broccoli Jicama Salad or even this Spaghetti Squash Salad, or your salad of choice with this Zingy Dairy-free Avocado Dressing or Dairy-free Ranch Dressing, and you've got the perfect easy meal.

-This gluten-free quiche, as I mentioned, has a lovely quinoa easy crust.
-And it’s super simple; no rolling or fussing with pastry and a rolling pin.
-Just press in the pan like this Easiest Pie Crust.
-You could also use this Oat Flour Crust, but omit the sweetener.
+This gluten-free quiche has a lovely quinoa easy crust.
+It's super simple; no rolling or fussing with pastry and a rolling pin.

 Recipe Notes and Substitutions

-• Milk: You can substitute any dairy-free milk for the hemp milk.
-Regular milk will work as well, but of course the resulting quiche won’t be dairy free.
+- Milk: You can substitute any dairy-free milk for the hemp milk.
+Regular milk will work as well, but of course the quiche won't be dairy free.
 This Easiest Homemade Coconut Milk or Homemade Almond Milk would work perfectly.

-• Mini Quiche Option: Make this quiche in a mini muffin tin or in a baking pan for a tasty appetizer.
+- Mini Quiche Option: Make this quiche in a mini muffin tin or cut into squares after making it in a baking pan for a tasty appetizer.

 Gluten-free Dairy-Free Quiche with Easy Quinoa Crust